roddhjav/apparmor.d/README.md

     * Ubuntu 22.04
     * Debian 12
     * OpenSUSE Tumbleweed
-- Support all major desktop environments:
+- Support major desktop environments:
     * Currently only Gnome
 - Fully tested (Work in progress)

-> This project is originaly based on the work from [Morfikov][upstream] and aims
+> This project is originally based on the work from [Morfikov][upstream] and aims
-> to extend it to more Linux distributions and desktop environements.
+> to extend it to more Linux distributions and desktop environments.

 ## Concepts